IanBoyanZhang/SystolicArrayMPW7a/README.md

 In this project, we manually build a 3x3 matrix multiplier with Multiply-Accumulate Units that support two popular data formats used in modern machine learning or neural networks applications.

-FP16 and int8 modes are runtime configurable through the Caravel SoC core.
-The design is focusing on clean coding for ease of understanding and proper modulation for future extension.
+FP16 and INT8 modes are runtime configurable through the Caravel SoC core.
+The design is focusing on clean coding for ease of understanding, proper modulation for future extension and code generation.

-Huge shoutout and appreciation to Steve @https://aurifexlabs.com/ for his invaluable assistance with Caravel.
+Huge shoutout to Steve @https://aurifexlabs.com/ for his invaluable assistance with Caravel.

 Future modification or submission could be found [here](https://github.com/IanBoyanZhang/SystolicArray).